 George has been attending and competing in the Huntsman World Senior Games for the past 25 years.
 He has played with several teams and has won medals in every age category in Softball since he started attending the Games.
 He was proud to receive his 15-year ring, 20-year watch, and will be recognized for his 25th year when the Games resume.

 George has had over 200 players play for his teams over the years.
 He has introduced many players to the Huntsman Games and they now attend to compete in Softball and other sports.
 One of the benefits of playing in the Games is that George has met players from all over the world.
-He has participated in other sports as well, including Shooting, Archery, Swimming, Track and Field, and Pickleball.
+George has also invited friends to participate in other sports as well, including Shooting, Archery, Swimming, Track and Field, and Pickleball.

 When asked about his feelings about being inducted, George said “Getting Inducted into the Huntsman World Senior Games Hall of Fame is a big surprise.
 It is such an honor to be recognized by your peers”.